 - Overall good prognosis

-- Extent of tumor resection and mitotic index important prognostic factors
+- Extent of tumor resection and mitotic index are important prognostic factors

-- Younger patient age and BRAF mutations associated with better prognosis
+- Younger patient age and BRAF mutations are associated with better prognosis

 - Hemispheric tumor often located peripherally with cortical ± leptomeningeal involvement

 - Classically cystic with solid mural nodule; nodule often abuts pial surface